ChristosPatronas/ScoreKeeper/README.md

 # ScoreKeeper
-This is a simple score keeper using html,css and javascript to help you count ping pong matches.
+This is a simple score keeper using html,bulma and javascript to help you count ping pong matches.
+You have to download both files and run the html via chrome.